Giriraj-Roy/React-App-Breaking-Bad-API/README.md

 # React-App-Breaking-Bad-API

-Paginating objects using React JS.
-A random API has been integrated here using __axios__.
+The Breaking Bad API has been integrated here using __axios__ and the characters with their respective details have been showcased.
-Implemented React Hooks which is according to me way better than using Class Components.
+Implemented React Hooks through Functional Components which is better than using Class Components.

-I also paginated results into groups of five.
+Paginated results into groups of five.

 Using Semantic UI just to make things readable.
 [Explore the Docs to Semantic UI](https://react.semantic-ui.com/)